 To celebrate her fourth centennial, Cappella Artemisia is planning a series of events, including concerts and a recording, and a VIRTUAL CHOIR of one of her works: a simple canon she composed in 1698, dedicated (as were all of her works) to the Virgin Mary.

 We would like to invite anyone interested—musicians and not, women and men, singers and instrumentalists, soloists and ensembles—to contribute to our virtual choir by recording themselves performing this canon.
 We will then combine all these videos to make one glorious choir which we will unveil on Sept.
 6, 2020.

 On this page you can find the score and a clicktrack with the melody, as well as an English translation of the Italian text.
 You will need to listen to the clicktrack through headphones while you record yourself performing the piece.
-Then please send the video by the end of June (or as soon afterward as possible!) via WeTransfer (free and easy to use) to our email: firstname.lastname@example.org.
+Then please send the video by the end of June (extended to mid-July!) via WeTransfer (free and easy to use) to our email: firstname.lastname@example.org.
 Please use “Leonarda” as your subject heading to avoid it going into spam, and use your name as you wish it to appear as the name of the video itself so that we can credit you in the finished product.
 And of course feel free to contact us with any questions.